What we actually do for candidates

 RFS community support.

-They get invited to our Slack community.
+After the conference call, candidates are invited to our Slack community.
 In the Run for Something Slack team, candidates can build relationships with other people considering running for office, as well as RFS volunteers.
 Our community is structured by state as well as by specialty and by demographics — candidates and volunteers are self-organizing, setting up in-person meetings, and commiserating as they encounter similar challenges.

 Access to resources and trainings